cmusatyalab/dronesearch/README.md

   * pyzqm (libzmq5)

 # Experiments for the Paper
-## Use cases and Task

-- [ ] A table for different tasks and dataset
-- [ ] Object Detection/Activity Recognition Accuracy for various task
-- [ ] Speed of these detectors on different platforms
-- [ ] Event result Accuracy, latency and b/w consumed
 ## Early discard on Drone
-- [ ] Filter accuracy on full resolution data
+- [x] Filter accuracy on full resolution data
 - [ ] Tiled filter accuracy: per-frame and event-based
 - [ ] Speed and accuracy trade-off of tile size on drones
-- [ ] Event result Accuracy, latency and b/w consumed
+- [ ] Event result accuracy with early discard, latency and b/w consumed
 ## Dynamic filter selection
 - [ ] Event result Accuracy, latency and b/w consumed
 ## Runtime Specialization
+- [ ] Filter Accuracy improvements
 - [ ] Event result Accuracy, latency and b/w consumed
 ## Timely Reachback
+## Different cases and Task
+- [x] A table for different tasks and dataset
+- [ ] Object Detection/Activity Recognition Accuracy for various task: These are the detectors running on the cloudlet, showing that current CV techniques can be helpful for search and rescue
+- [ ] Speed and event detection accuracy of these detectors on drone platforms: Showcase such detectors cannot be simply moved to execute on the mobile h/w (or is a table of execution time enough?)